 Mental Health Statistics for Columbia

 Columbia, and South Carolina in general are behind when it comes to access to mental health but have seen improvements in accessibility in recent years.
-Some of this comes from heightened awareness, especially amongst high school age children, about the benefits and drawbacks to easy access to mental health.
-Stigma surrounding a person’s mental health is still the leading contributor to why those in need don’t seek help, right behind lack of trust in a professional’s ability to help.
+Some of this comes from heightened awareness, especially amongst high school-age children, about the benefits and drawbacks of easy access to mental health.
+The stigma surrounding a person’s mental health is still the leading contributor to why those in need don’t seek help, right behind the lack of trust in a professional’s ability to help.

 What Makes Columbia Different About Mental Health?

 There are many deciding factors regarding mental health in Columbia, SC.
-Lack of career opportunities is among the highest suspected causes mental health issues.
-Besides that however, the citizenry cited that lack of access to mental health facilities and professionals was one of the most important contributing factors.
+Lack of career opportunities is among the highest suspected causes of mental health issues.
+Besides that, however, the citizenry cited that lack of access to mental health facilities and professionals was one of the most important contributing factors.

-A large college age population also dominates the area, which may indicate why anxiety and depression is at the top of the list when it comes to public health concerns.
+A large college-age population also dominates the area, which may indicate why anxiety and depression are at the top of the list when it comes to public health concerns.

 - 16% of the population said access was the primary reason why people didn’t get help with their mental health issues.